Akshai-2909/Cryptopals/README.md

 # Cryptopals
-Consists solution for all sets of Cryptopals.
+Solutions in python for [Cryptopals](https://cryptopals.com/) challenges
 ### This repo is under development